Skip to main content

 How does Washington County compare to neighboring counties?

-Washington County homeowners pay an estimated $1,311/year - $39 more than neighboring Jefferson County.
+The median Washington County homeowner pays $1,127/year (Census ACS 2024) - $118 more than neighboring Jefferson County.
 If you live near the county line, comparable sales from Jefferson County can serve as evidence in your appeal.

 How do I appeal my property tax in Washington County?

-File a PT-311A with the Washington County Board of Assessors at 119 Jones St., Sandersville, GA 31082 within 45 days from the date of the assessment notice.
-This deadline is strictly enforced - one day late and you lose your right to appeal for the entire year.
+File a PT-311A with the Washington County Board of Assessors at 119 Jones St., Sandersville, GA 31082, within 45 days of your notice date.
+Miss that window by a day and Sandersville-area owners forfeit the whole year.

 Washington County Assessor Contact